dyb5784/ollama/examples/privategpt/README.md

 Loading new documents: 100%|██████████████████████| 1/1 [00:01<00:00,  1.73s/it]
 Loaded 1 new documents from source_documents
 Split into 90 chunks of text (max.
 500 tokens each) Creating embeddings.
-May take some minutes...
+May take some minutes..
 Using embedded DuckDB with persistence: data will be stored in: db Ingestion complete!
 You can now run privateGPT.py to query your documents
 ```